Linee Aeree Italiane Flight 451 (1956): Victims

-Initial reports stated that on the plane were 36 people: 26 passengers and 10 crew members.
-24 passengers boarded in Rome and an additional two boarded in Paris.
+Initial reports stated that on the plane were 36 people: 26 passengers and ten crew members.
+Twenty-four passengers boarded in Rome and an additional two boarded in Paris.
 Later reports and the final refer stated there were not 26 but 25 passengers.
 The passengers consisted of one Turkish passenger, twelve American passengers and the others being Italian passengers.
 Nine of the ten crew members were Italian citizens; the stewardess was a French citizen.
-Captain Attilio Vazzoler was 41 years old and was one of the more experienced pilots of the company with more than 10 thousand hours of flight.
+Captain Attilio Vazzoler was 41 years old and was one of the more experienced pilots of the company with more than ten thousand hours of flight.

-34 of the 35 people on board were killed in the accident: the 10 crew members and 24 passengers, including a baby.
-One of the passengers who was killed was Italian orchestral conductor Guido Cantelli who was the musical director of Teatro alla Scala in Milan.
-He who was on his way to New York to meet Italian conductor Arturo Toscanini.
-He was 36 years old.
+Thirty-four of the 35 people on board were killed in the accident: the ten crew members and 24 passengers, including a baby.
+One of the passengers killed was Italian orchestra conductor Guido Cantelli, who was the musical director of Teatro alla Scala in Milan.
+He was on his way to New York to meet Italian conductor Arturo Toscanini.
+Cantelli was 36 years old.
 In the three houses that burned down there was only one person with minor injuries.
-Two fireman were injured after a wall collapsed in one of the burning houses.
+Two firemen were injured after a wall collapsed in one of the burning houses.

 There were initially two survivors reported, passengers Niccodemo and Concetta Finamore, an Italian married couple, both rescued with severe burn injuries.
 Niccodemo later succumbed to his wounds, leaving Concetta as the sole survivor.